top of page

 The following are some tips to maintain responsiveness when using a USB Camera with GALE.

-1. Do not use the power button to turn off a USB camera while the camera activity is running.
+2. Do not use the camera's power button to turn off a USB camera while the camera activity is running.
 Do: unplug the camera to turn it off.

-2. Do: plug the camera in to begin the activity.
+5. Do: plug the camera in and then start the camera activity.
 Some cameras do not require this, but if you are experiencing issues, try this sequence.
 This is applicable both when using the camera independently and during a Zoom video call.

 Known issues: